asimwe1/rust_chatapp/site/guide/configuration.md

    * `staging` (short: `stage`)
    * `production` (short: `prod`)

-Without any action, Rocket applications run in the `development` environment.
+Without any action, Rocket applications run in the `development` environment for debug builds and the `production` environment for non-debug builds.
 The environment can be changed via the `ROCKET_ENV` environment variable.
 For example, to launch an application in the `staging` environment, we can run:

 ```sh